 An EPA deficiency can cause many specific symptoms due to the large number of functions it performs.
 The most common general signs that you may need an EPA supplement include chronic pain, joint discomfort and fatigue, especially when they don’t have an obvious cause.
 A compromised immune system is also a sign that you may need to supplement your EPA intake.
 Specific signs of an EPA deficiency often include hair loss, dry skin, eczema, poor circulation and mood swings.

-All of Xtend-Life’s supplements containing EPA (Omega 3 / DHA Fish Oil, Omega 3 Premium and Omega 3 / QH Ultra) feature unique formulations of EPA, DHA and Omega 3 nutrients sourced from the pristine waters of New Zealand that help promote a healthy heart, brain and nervous system.
+All of Xtend-Life’s supplements containing EPA (Omega 3 / DHA Fish Oil, Omega 3 / DHA Plus and Omega 3 / QH Premium) feature unique formulations of EPA, DHA and Omega 3 nutrients sourced from the pristine waters of New Zealand that help promote a healthy heart, brain and nervous system.

 Synonyms and Similar Forms of EPA